Maumagnaguagno/maumagnaguagno.github.io/index.md

 ---
-description: Random thoughts of a deterministic mind.
+description: Random thoughts of a deterministic mind
 hidden: true
 ---